 Incomplete applications – Applicants should make every effort to include all information, data and full study reports as requested in the respective guidance documents, when they first submit their application.
 If information is missing or incomplete, EFSA will ask the applicant to provide the missing information and the status bar in the ROQ reads ‘Registration not yet completed’.

-Valid applications – If the application is complete, it is considered valid and EFSA’s Panel on Dietetic Products, Nutrition and Allergies can start its scientific assessment.
+Valid applications – If the application is complete, it is considered valid and EFSA’s Panel on Nutrition, Novel Foods and Food Allergens (NDA) can start its scientific assessment.
 The status of the question in the ROQ reads ‘in progress’.

 8. How long does EFSA’s evaluation take?

-The Panel on Dietetic Products, Nutrition and Allergies must endeavour to deliver its opinion within five months of the application being deemed complete and valid.
+The Panel on Nutrition, Novel Foods and Food Allergens (NDA) must endeavour to deliver its opinion within five months of the application being deemed complete and valid.
 This time limit may be extended during the evaluation process if EFSA requests the applicant to clarify certain aspects of the application or to provide additional information during the evaluation process.
 EFSA’s work ends with the publication of a scientific opinion and the status of the application in EFSA’s Register of Questions is described as ‘Finished’.

 9. Do I need to pay?